Concordia-Biomedical-Engineering-Club/Biomedical_club_website/README.md

 ## 🌐 Deployment

-The website is automatically deployed to Netlify from the main branch.
+The website is automatically deployed to Vercel from the main branch.

 ### 📦 Build Process
 1. **Install dependencies**: `npm ci`